feature-engine/feature_engine/docs/imputation/EndTailImputer.rst

 determined as a factor of the maximum value.
 See the API Reference above for more details.

-You decides whether the missing data should be placed at the right or left tail of the variable distribution.
+You decide whether the missing data should be placed at the right or left tail of the variable distribution.

 It works only with numerical variables.
 A list of variables can be indicated, or the